asmeurer/blog/posts/moving-away-from-python-2.markdown

 arguments, or extended argument unpacking, or async/await, or any of the dozens of features that can't be used in cross compatible code.

-Another argument might be that instead of blocking users of existing libraries, developers should create new libraries which are Python 3 only that make use of new exciting features of Python 3.
+A counterargument might be that instead of blocking users of existing libraries, developers should create new libraries which are Python 3-only and make use of new exciting features of Python 3 there.
 I agree we should do that, but existing libraries are good too.
-I don't see why a developer should throw out all of a well developed library just so he can use some Python features that he is excited about.
+I don't see why developers should throw out all of a well-developed library just so they can use some Python features that they are excited about.

 ## Legacy Python